erikmswan/manipulate-paths/README.md

 ## Usage

-Does not include node.
-Run with `node .` and any arguments.
+Run with `yarn start` with any arguments.
+You can also just use your system's node with `node .`.

 ## Arguments